MartinR2345/MiniComplianceProgram/README.md

   <li><strong>Data Types:</strong> Personally Identifiable Information (PII), Protected Health Information (PHI)</li>
  </ul>

+This defines what’s in scope for compliance and ensures controls are applied correctly.
 This gives me a nice scoping statement I can plug into my ISO 27001 documents later.
 It defines what's in scope (systems, assets, data) and who interacts with them.

 <p align="center">
  <strong>Phase Three: Write out the Scope Summary </strong> <br/>